There are many misconceptions and myths about Turnitin Feedback Studio

 - MYTH: Essay mills aren’t plagiarism--therefore, Turnitin Feedback Studio won’t catch essays written by a third party.

-REALITY: Using a third party to write your essays--whether an essay mill, a friend, or another source--is called contract cheating.
+REALITY: Using a third party to write your essays --whether an essay mill, a friend, or another source--is called contract cheating.
 And while essay mills aren’t technically engaging in plagiarism (though they are known to plagiarize their own essays), it is a form of cheating.
-Also: Turnitin offers a product called Authorship Investigate focused on helping institutions address contract cheating.
+Also: Turnitin offers a product called Turnitin Originality focused on helping institutions address contract cheating.

 REALITY: Turnitin scans the entire content of the text--the software can now detect characters from different languages.